Top 10 Places to visit in Tuscany

 The Tuscan Maremma is a land of wonderful surprises located between the provinces of Livorno and Grosseto.
 From the coast to the secluded inland, it is able to offer blue sea and long beaches, but also green hills and natural thermal baths.
 In the south of Maremma, you cannot miss the stunning National Park, a protected wildlife area and one of the best destinations for hiking in Tuscany.
 Maremma is also a perfect destination for Etruscan history lovers and for travelers looking for breathtaking medieval villages, incredible food and delicious wines as well!

 Cortona is one of the most enchanting places of Val di Chiana, sits on the top of a hill about 600 meters above sea level and surrounded by a beautiful landscape.
 It is located very close to the Trasimeno Lake and to the most important sightseeing and hill top towns of Tuscany.
 Cortona is enclosed by stone walls dating back to Etruscan and Roman times.
 Furthermore, its medieval buildings and narrow lanes give the town an evocative atmosphere.

 Tuscan Archipelago and Elba Island

 Elba, Giglio, Capraia, Montecristo, Pianosa, Gorgona, Giannutri are the seven islands that make up the beautiful Tuscan Archipelago, located between the Ligurian and Tyrrhenian Sea, in the west of Tuscany.
 Elba is the most famous one and the third biggest Italian island after Sicily and Sardinia.
-It is an appreciated touristic sea resort thanks to its fine sand and clear waters as well as for the fascinating evidences of its past as the Pisan towers and Etrurian fortresses.
+It is an appreciated resort for sea holidays in Tuscany thanks to its fine sand and clear waters as well as for the fascinating evidences of its past as the Pisan towers and Etrurian fortresses.